 La Sportiva’s Storm Fighter 2.0 is among the lightest alpine-ready Gore-Tex hardshells on the market.
 Its foul weather performance stacks up well with burlier pieces like the Outdoor Research Axiom and Arc'teryx Beta AR, but in a package that is 3 to 5 ounces lighter.
 There are some clear downsides to its minimalist design, which we’ve covered above, but the Storm Fighter is a great way to go fast and light.

 The La Sportiva isn’t the only light and packable Gore-Tex hardshell on the market, however, and two of the strongest alternatives are the Arc’teryx Alpha FL and Black Diamond Helio Shell.
 The updated Alpha FL jacket is a near match to the Storm Fighter in terms of weight and packability.
 For $425, the Alpha FL comes with a burlier Gore-Tex Pro construction for added durability, while maintaining a similar minimalist design at 11.1 ounces (315g).
 Both jackets lack pit zips and have only a single chest pocket along the exterior of the jacket.
-Where the Alpha FL gets the edge for us is the rest of its feature set: the cuffs have velcro to tighten over the wrists and the hood is much more secure in high winds with three points of adjustment.
+Where the Alpha FL gets the edge for us is the rest of its feature set: the cuffs have velcro to tighten over the wrists and the hood is much more secure in high winds with three points of adjustment (for more information, see our in-depth review).
 The Alpha FL does have more of a climbing focus with only a small zippered pocket on the interior (the Storm Fighter has a drop-in mesh pocket for ski gear) but we still prefer the Alpha FL in most cases.

 If you’re willing to take on a little more weight and packed size, a jacket like the Black Diamond Helio Shell is an interesting option.
 The Helio is made with Gore-Tex C-Knit, which is even softer and quieter than the Active shell on the Storm Fighter, but slightly less breathable.
 The Helio also weighs more than the Storm Fighter at 13 ounces (370g), but the tradeoff is the addition of pit zips, a ski helmet compatible hood, cuff closures, and a pair of large chest pockets.
 The all-around nature of the Helio with only a small weight penalty is tough to beat, but the Storm Fighter 2.0 still is a high-end performance piece that undercuts the Helio’s $499 price tag by a significant $120.